swiftlang/swift/www/FAQ.rst

 will end up being a great "successor to Objective-C" instead of a "C++ replacement":

- * The compiler team has expert-level knowledge of Objective-C (the language), having implemented the compiler for it from the ground-up.
+ * The compiler team has an expert-level knowledge of Objective-C (the language), having implemented the compiler for it from the ground-up.
 We probably know its dark corners better than anyone.
  * The Swift team has broad experience with a number of other programming